andli28/FrozenLake-Solver/README.md

 In the case where states space, actions space or both of them are continuous, it is just impossible to use the Q-learning algorithm.

+Note that for Frozen Lakes environments of size 8x8, it becomes more similar to a pathfinding problem, for which RL is actually discouraged and traditional approaches such as A* work better.

 ## Installation <a name="installation"></a>
 **Recommended:** Create a virtual environment and activate it ([`Python Documentation`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/))